Bitter Moon

-Bitter Moon is a 1992 erotic romantic thriller film co-written and directed by Roman Polanski.
+Bitter Moon is a 1992 erotic romantic black comedy thriller film co-written and directed by Roman Polanski.
 It stars Peter Coyote, Emmanuelle Seigner, Hugh Grant and Kristin Scott Thomas.
 The film's French title, Lunes de fiel, is a pun on the French phrase "lune de miel", meaning "honeymoon".
 It is based on the novel Lunes de fiel by French author Pascal Bruckner, published in English as Evil Angels.
 The score was composed by Vangelis.

 Plot

 British couple Nigel and Fiona Dobson are on a Mediterranean cruise ship to Istanbul en route to India.
 They encounter a beautiful young French woman, Mimi, and that night, Nigel chats briefly with her in the ship's bar after seeing her dancing alone.
 Later, Nigel meets her much older and disabled American husband, Oscar Benton, who is a failed writer—acerbic, cynical and jaded.

 Oscar invites Nigel to his cabin, where he tells Nigel in great detail how he and Mimi first met on a bus in Paris and fell passionately in love.
 Nigel relates all to Fiona.
 Both are appalled by Oscar's exhibitionism, but Nigel is also fascinated by Mimi, who provokes him.
 Oscar later narrates how they explored bondage, sadomasochism and voyeurism.
 As a contrast to their sexual adventurousness, Nigel and Fiona meet a distinguished Indian gentleman, Mr Singh, who is travelling with his little daughter Amrita.
+Singh assures the couple that "children are a better form of marital therapy than any trip to India."

 Invited by Mimi, Nigel, escaping from a bridge game, goes to meet her in her cabin, only to find that she and Oscar have played a prank on him.
 Nigel wants to leave, but another session unfolds, with Oscar describing how their love–hate relationship developed.
 Bored, he tried to break up, but Mimi begged him to let her live with him under any conditions.
 He complied, but started to explore sadistic fantasies at her expense, humiliating her in public.
 When Mimi became pregnant, he made her have an abortion, saying that he would be a terrible father.
 When he visited her in hospital, he was shocked by her condition and almost relented in his attempts to drive her away.
 He promised her a holiday in the Caribbean, but he got off the plane just before takeoff.
 Mimi departed alone, crying.